vamicu/datasciencecoursera/courseproject/README.md

 ### Activity Data Sets

-Next, prepare the activity labels into an acceptable format.
+Prepare the activity labels into an acceptable format.
 This format removes the '_' character from the labels and converts them to lower case.

 5. Read '/UCI HAR Dataset/activity_labels.txt'
 6. Replace '_' with ''